 I mean, think about it.
 I would never call myself an optimist because it’s not something ingrained in me.
 That’s just not who I am.
 I’m still a cynic; I’m just trying to build myself a positive perspective.
 And yes, you can be an optimistic cynic, Psychology Today said so!

 So here I am: a self-proclaimed cynic building a positive mindset for a year or so, sharing to you the reasons why I chose to have one.

-All that negative emotions can mess up with your mind and even your physical health.
+All that suspicions and skepticism, all that negative emotions can mess up with your mind and even your physical health.
 And the thing is, we’re naturally skeptical.
 Expecting the worse is part of our innate survival instincts.
-So having a positive outlook can balance out that natural negative thinking.
+So having a positive outlook can balance out that natural skeptic within us.

-Also I did mention above that having a positive mindset kept me from being submerged into the depths of Negativity, right?
+Also, I did mention above that having a positive mindset kept me from being submerged into the Deep Depths of Negativity, right?
 So yeah: a positive mindset is like a life preserver keeping you afloat.

 2 | It helps build your resiliency

 This one’s no question.
 Creating a positive mindset can help in building your resiliency amidst any adversary you may encounter.
 And people who have a more positive outlook in life are able to cope better when the going gets tough.
 Because they can see past the problems they’re presently facing.
 They also have that admirable ability to see the good in whatever scenario.

 This is something that I actively practice everyday, whether that be through gratitude or just a conscious veering of my mind to the good stuff.

 3 | You won’t overly panic when dealing with problems

 I’d like to think that I’m not the kind of person who easily gets overwhelmed with problems.
 I’ve even been told that I seem calm at the most stressful situations.